nest-desktop/nest-desktop/docs/developer/continuous-integration.rst

 Since the source code of NEST Desktop is mirrored (`.github/workflows/ebrains-push.yml`) to `EBRAINS GitLab <https://gitlab.ebrains.eu/nest/nest-desktop>`__, we are able to setup automated CI systems for the compilation and the deployment.
-You can find the configurations in `.gitlab-ci.yml`.
+You can find the configuration in `.gitlab-ci.yml`.
 It consists of two stages, `build` and `deploy`.

 In each stage, we prepared two parallel pipelines in which jobs will be executed when a specific branch is pushed:
   - the development pipeline for the `dev` branch to check the functional operation of the CI (later with testing).